derek-knox/Coding-For-Designers/Breaking Barriers/Coding Color.md

 Counting starting at zero instead of one is a recurring pattern you will see in coding.
 This is one of the fundamental aspects that throws non-coders off when first learning more about coding.
 We have started counting from *one not zero our entire lives*.
 This is admittedly a difficult pill to swallow.
 It will become second nature in time.

 Hexadecimal is another common color code.
 It represents the same color range as RGB, just differently.
 Instead of a range between *0-255* for each R, G, and B value, HEX uses *00-FF* for each.
-The letters A-F replace the numbers 10-15.
+The letters A-F replace the numbers 10-15 (one character instead of two).
 Additionally, the *#* symbol often precedes the value.
 Example time.

 <table>
   <tr>